Lighting a cigar-the final step before you can enjoy it. Now that you’ve cut it which method do you use for lighting it.

 Now that your cigar is lit, sit back and enjoy the experience.
 Take a look at our how to hold a cigar post for what your holding style says about your personality.

-Lighting a Cigar – Video
+Never Light a Cigar Using –

 A cigar will ash as it burns, do not be concerned as they will fall on their own.
 If you smoke cigars of high quality chances are the ash will stay on the cigar for a long period of time.
-For cigar aficionados they will debate that the quality of a cigar can be shown by the length of as.
+For cigar aficionados they will debate that the quality of a cigar can be shown by the length of ash.

 Now you are familiar with the correct way to light a cigar, it’s time to try it yourself.
 Follow the 7 steps and enjoy the smoke, flavors and aromas of your cigars.